PHPFastCGI/phpfastcgi.github.io/_posts/2015-11-04-introducing-phpfastcgi.markdown

 Before doing this with an application, please read the post on [things to consider when using PHPFastCGI with your application]({% post_url 2015-08-21-things-to-consider-using-phpfastcgi %}).

-If your still think that application is ready to be run in this manner, it is **really easy** to set up PHPFastCGI.
+If your still think that your application is ready to be run in this manner, it is **really easy** to create a FastCGI application using PHPFastCGI.
 With a Symfony application, you can do it by just [installing a bundle]({% post_url 2015-07-14-making-symfony-faster %}).

 The project also includes a [Silex Adapter](http://github.com/PHPFastCGI/SilexAdapter) and a [Slim Adapter](http://github.com/PHPFastCGI/SlimAdapter).
 These provide wrappers for the core application classes of each framework.